aschombe/microRISC/README.md

     - [ ] Control Unit
     - [ ] Memory Unit
 - [ ] Write an assembler
+    - [ ] Fix tokenizer:
+        - [ ] Allows programmer to place commas anywhere and it just accepts it
     - [ ] Maybe add line, column and snippet information to error output
     - [ ] Decide how to handle data section